This selection of websites and books has been useful in my research.

 Hancock, Eleanor, 2008, Ernst Röhm.
 Hitler’s Chief of Staff (Palgrave Macmillan, New York).
 A readable scholarly biography that’s a detailed account of the Nazi’s life.
 Hancock shows how the gay stormtrooper leader ascended to one of the most powerful roles in the Nazi party and Germany, along with his role in making Hilter Chancellor.

-Liang, Hsi-huey, 1970, The Berlin Police Force in the Weimar Republic (University of California Press).
+Liang, Hsi-Huey, 1970, The Berlin Police Force in the Weimar Republic (University of California Press).
 This is a well-researched account of the Berlin police in the 1920s and early 1930s.
-Liang interviewed many of the police serving during that period and includes details about the structure, work and events during the period.
+Liang interviewed many of the police serving during that period and includes details about the structure, work and events.

 Kershaw, Ian, 1998, Hitler, 1889-1936: Hubris (WW Norton, London).
 Another eminent historian considered an international expert on the German dictator.
 This volume is the first of two.
 The other is Hitler, 1936-1945: Nemesis.